primer/view_components/docs/content/components/beta/avatar.md

 `Avatar` can be used to represent users and organizations on GitHub.

-- Use the default round avatar for users, and the `square` argument for organizations or any other non-human avatars.
+- Use the default circle avatar for users, and the square shape for organizations or any other non-human avatars.
 - By default, `Avatar` will render a static `<img>`.
 To have `Avatar` function as a link, set the `href` which will wrap the `<img>` in a `<a>`.
 - Set `size` to update the height and width of the `Avatar` in pixels.